Skip to content

 Benefits

-• Easy quote and application process
+Easy quote and application process

-• Flexible, fully comprehensive insurance
+Flexible, fully comprehensive insurance

-• Cover for up to 5 Lodgers
+Cover for up to 5 lodgers

-• All types of property considered
+All types of property considered

-• Public and property owners liabilities included
+Public and property owners' liabilities included

-Here we discuss what you need to know about having a lodger, including the need for lodger insurance.
+Here, we discuss what you need to know about having a lodger, including the need for lodger insurance.

 What is live-in landlord insurance, and what does it cover?

-If you have decided to take in a lodger, you effectively become a live-in landlord.
+If you decide to take in a lodger, you effectively become a live-in landlord.
 Indeed, the principal distinction between a lodger and a tenant is that the former shares much of the accommodation (bathroom, kitchen and often the sitting room) with a live-in landlord, whilst a tenant typically occupies self-contained accommodation.

-• theft may be a particular concern, for example, since your lodger may have access to the whole of your home, without needing to break in or attempt to break into it;
+• Theft may be a particular concern, for example, since your lodger may have access to the whole of your home, without needing to break in or attempt to break into it.

-• liability insurance is also necessary to indemnify you against the risk of your lodger injuring themselves or having their property damaged and holding you liable as their live-in landlord;
+• Liability insurance is also necessary to indemnify you against the risk of your lodger injuring themselves or having their property damaged and holding you liable as their live-in landlord.

-• the risks increase, of course, the more lodgers you have sharing your home.
+• The risks increase, of course, the more lodgers you have sharing your home.

-Why may you need lodger insurance?
+Why might you need lodger insurance?

 The unique nature of the risks associated with a lodger living with you means that other forms of home insurance are unlikely to be sufficient or appropriate.